 If you are the victim of a crime and do not want to pursue action within the university system or the criminal justice system, you may still want to consider making a confidential report.
-With your permission, the Director of Public Safety or a designee can file a report on the details of the incident and only those individuals with a need to know will be given the details or information.
+With your permission, a member of the Public Safety or any member of the NDNU staff can file a report on the details of the incident and only those individuals with a need to know will be given the details or information.
 This is to ensure the future safety of you and other community members.
 With such information, the university can keep accurate records of the number of incidents involving students, determine where there is a pattern of crime with regard to a particular location, method or assailant, and alert the campus community to potential danger.
 Reports filed in this manner are counted and disclosed in the university's annual crimes statistics.